16 March 2017

 NOTICE PURSUANT TO SECTION601GCA OF THE CORPORATIONS ACT

-Cromwell Property Trust 12 (ARSN 166 216 995) (“Trust”) is eligible to be an Attribution Managed Investment Trust (“AMIT”) and to apply the new income tax regime for managed investment trusts that was recently enacted under the Tax Laws Amendment (New Tax System for Managed Investment Trusts) Act 2016 (Cth)(“AMIT regime”).
-The key feature under the AMIT regime is unit holders are taxed on income from the Trust attributed to them by Cromwell Funds Management Limited (“CFM”) (ABN 63 114 782 777) on a fair and reasonable basis.
+Cromwell Direct Property Fund (ARSN 165 011 905) (“Trust”) is eligible to be an Attribution Managed Investment Trust (“AMIT”) and to apply the new income tax regime for managed investment trusts that was recently enacted under the Tax Laws Amendment (New Tax System for Managed Investment Trusts) Act 2016 (Cth)(“AMIT regime”).
+The key feature under the AMIT regime is unit holders are taxed on income from the Trust attributed to them by the Cromwell Funds Management Limited (“CFM”) (ABN 63 114 782 777) on a fair and reasonable basis.
 Under the current taxation rules under Division 6 of the Income Tax Assessment Act 1936 (Cth) unit holders who are presently entitled to trust income are subject to income tax on their proportionate share of the taxable income of the Trust.
 The potential benefits of adopting the AMIT regime are outlined further below.
-An election by CFM for the Trust to be an AMIT is irrevocable.
+An election to be an AMIT is irrevocable.

-As the responsible entity of the Trust, CFM is yet to decide whether the Trust should elect into the new AMIT regime.
-CFM has published this notice under notional subsection 601GCA(3) of the Corporations Act 2001 (Cth) as modified by ASIC Corporations (Attribution Managed Investments Trust) Instrument 2016/489 to inform unit holders of proposed modifications amendments to be made to the Constitution of the Trust (“Constitution”) to allow the Trust to operate under the AMIT regime if an election is made.
+As the responsible entity of the Trust.
+CFM is yet to decide whether the Trust should elect into the new AMIT regime.
+CFM has published this notice under notional subsection 601GCA(3) of the Corporations Act 2001 (Cth) as modified by ASIC Corporations (Attribution Managed Investment Trusts) Instrument 2016/489 to inform unit holders of proposed modifications to be made to the Constitution of the Trust (“Constitution”) to allow the Trust to operate under the AMIT regime if an election is made.
 CFM will decide whether to elect into the AMIT regime based on the best interests of the unit holders as a whole.
 If an election is made, the Trust will inform unit holders accordingly.

 A summary of the effect of the proposed modifications to the Constitution is set out below.